jfecher/ante-website/content/blog/stable_mutable_refs.md

 Converting a `!own t` to a `!shared t` is perfectly safe to do - the original owned reference can't be used while the shared ones are active.
-So even if your code mostly uses owned references, they can still be locally weakened to shared references which can help avoid the aliasibility XOR mutability errors from `!own t` alone:
+So even if your code mostly uses owned references, they can still be locally weakened to shared references which can help avoid the aliasability XOR mutability errors from `!own t` alone:

 ```ante
 // Neither of these helpers require exclusive access to Context